A Grain of Hope for Our Future

 One of the most exciting innovations in grain crops is the use of digital technologies.
 The Climate Corporation, a subsidiary of Bayer, is helping the world’s farmers sustainably increase their productivity through the use of digital tools and advanced analytics.
 Climate FieldViewTM, digital agriculture’s leading farm software platform, helps farmers precisely manage key inputs like seed and fertilizer.
 For example, FieldView helps farmers understand nitrogen availability in their fields at the zone level and apply nitrogen only where it’s needed.
 During the growing season, field health images from satellite and drone partners help farmers identify crop stress like drought and pest infestation early, which can lead to more precise actions in the field to address those issues.

-Small farms are the engine of economic opportunity in many parts of the world and are just as vital to a healthy, stable food supply as are large-scale operations.
 The use of these digital tools, new hybrids and crop protection products is also part of the integrated, tailored solutions that equally apply to these areas.
 Bayer’s food chain partnerships with smallholders are designed to implement best agricultural practices to meet customer requirements for food quality, food safety and traceability.
 These partnerships support the viability of smaller farm businesses and ensure they have access to both local international markets.